aneeshkandi14/ascon-hw-public/ascon_sbox_ti/README.md

 ## Notes
 - These coordinate functions are generated from the [codes](https://github.com/anubhab001/sbox-threshold-public/tree/main/without-decomposition) (see the [paper](https://eprint.iacr.org/2023/633.pdf)) in [Sage](https://www.sagemath.org/).
-- As per the [specification](https://ascon.iaik.tugraz.at/files/asconv12-nist.pdf) of the ASCON SBox, `x0` is the MSB bit and `x4` is the LSB bit; but the in-built Sage functions the other way around.
+- As per the [specification](https://ascon.iaik.tugraz.at/files/asconv12-nist.pdf) of the ASCON SBox, `x0` is the MSB bit and `x4` is the LSB bit; but it is the other way around in the in-built Sage functions.